ezakhar/help/en/basics/training-plan.md

 Such plan can be used:

 * as a typical plan for starting work with newbies;
-* as a universal author’s plan for preparing amateurs of approximately the same level to their first marathon, half-marathon, first run.
+* as a universal author’s plan for preparing amateurs of approximately the same level for their first marathon, half-marathon, first run.
 * as a template of several weeks of activities, focused on certain skills development.

 ### Plan with fixed dates {#fixed}